laniywh/milktea-notes/README.md

 # Milktea Notes
-Milktea Notes is a mobile app that I created to learn React Native.
+Milktea Notes (under development) is a mobile app that I created to learn React Native.
 It helps a user to find nearby milktea places and to create notes on the drinks.

 ## Features
 - Show user location on a map